Menopause and your bone health

 However, it's not recommended as a way to maintain bone strength for most women around the menopause.

 One reason is that the beneficial effects of HRT on your bones wear off when you stop taking it (usually before the age of 60).
-So your bones won't have protection when you're older, which is when they really need it.
+So your bones will not have protection when you're older, which is when they really need it.

 HRT also carries some risks, including a slightly higher risk of stroke.
 This means it's not suitable as a bone treatment in older women, whose risk of stroke is already higher.